iselasoria/launch-school/ls-md/rb120/notes/inheritance.md

 | class inheritance       | _has-a_ relationship    | A dog _is a_ mammal.|
 | module mixins           |  _is-a_ relationship    | A dog has an ability to swim.

+Inheritance introduces the concept of the [[superclass]] and [[subclass]].
+As stated before, Ruby only has single-inheritance so it passes down methods from a superclass to a subclass.

 tags: #major